andher1802/personal-page/content/authors/andreshernandez/_index.md

       - Served as the primary strategic liaison between the Ministry of ICT, Ministry of Health, and the Presidency, translating high-level policy goals into actionable technology projects.
       - Acted as the national spokesperson for health-tech, presenting strategy to audiences of 1,000+ people, appearing on [national TV](https://youtu.be/-jdWIDBPF0o?t=210), and co-authoring the national plan for telemedicine and EHR interoperability.
   - position:  Research Scholar
-    company_name:  University of Pittsburgh, School of Medicine, Department of Biomedical Informatics
+    company_name:  University of Pittsburgh, School of Medicine, Department of Biomedical Informatics, Pittsburgh, PA, USA
     company_url: 'https://www.dbmi.pitt.edu/'
     icon: ''
     date_start: 2012-08-01